rizdaprasetya/mt-alt-doc/en/technical-reference/sandbox-test.md

 ## Note & Limitation

 !> **Note: Do not attempt to pay with a real-world payment-provider/bank** to a transaction created in the Sandbox environment. **Sandbox transactions cannot accept real payment, and should be paid only with the sandbox simulator** explained in this page.
-Midtrans will not be responsible and may not be able to help you recover any real-world payment funds if you do this mistake.
+Midtrans will not be responsible and may not be able to help you recover any real-world payment funds if you made such mistake.